cmuartfab/statuevision/Unity/Instructions.md

 # statuevision
+To properly get a project running, follow these steps:
+1. Download the project folder you want here.

+2. Go to google drive and download the corresponding binaries folder: https://drive.google.com/drive/folders/0B9xrGq3470WfSXNpZldKR1VmbjQ

+3. Move the contents of the binaries folder into the standard assets folder of the Unity project.

 To implement the statue into Unity with all the shaders and functionality included, follow these steps:

 1. Open "Template.unity" scene.
 Make sure the Unity project you're using is the one Ralph uploaded to git or Drive.